dojo/app/README.md

 ```

 Note that an action instance may only be registered once.
 A factory is not allowed to return a previously registered instance.

+The factory is called with a registry object and potentially a default action store.
+The registry object contains the same `has*()` and `get*()` methods that are available on the application factory itself.

 ### Registering custom element factories